Chart Color Schemes

 Laidley Heights lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of Laidley Heights as of Feb 2026 is around 1,848.
-This reflects an increase of 419 people since the 2021 Census, which reported a population of 1,429 people.
-The change is inferred from AreaSearch's estimated resident population of 1,780 following examination of ABS ERP data release in June 2024 and two additional validated new addresses since the Census date.
-This level of population results in a density ratio of 114 persons per square kilometer.
-Laidley Heights' growth since the 2021 census exceeded national (9.9%) and state averages, marking it as a growth leader in the region.
-Interstate migration contributed approximately 66% of overall population gains during recent periods, with other drivers also positive factors.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Laidley Heights is around 1,565 as of May 2026.
+This reflects an increase of 136 people (9.5%) since the 2021 Census, which reported a population of 1,429 people.
+The change is inferred from the resident population of 1,525 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 3 validated new addresses since the Census date.
+This level of population equates to a density ratio of 97 persons per square kilometer.
+The suburb's 9.5% growth since the 2021 census exceeded the national average (9.3%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 66.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
-Considering projected demographic shifts, a population increase of 462 persons to 2041 is forecast for the suburb of Laidley Heights, reflecting an increase of 10.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, a significant population increase in the top quartile of national statistical areas is forecast, with the area expected to grow by 411 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.7% in total over the 16 years.

 Frequently Asked Questions - Population